 Kinley McCracken, PT, DPT

-B.A. in Rehabilitative Science and Doctorate in Physical Therapy from Northeastern University.
+Kinley has her B.A. in Rehabilitative Science and Doctorate in Physical Therapy from Northeastern University.
 After graduating in 2010, Kinley worked in the Outpatient Neuro Department of SCRIPPS Memorial Hospital Encinitas, outside San Diego.
 After 4 years at SCRIPPS, she took on a project in Uganda where she developed and organized preventative, outreach programs at a small, rural medical center.
 Now, Kinley has carried out her dream of starting a non-profit geared towards individuals with spinal cord injuries and other neurological conditions.

 Erin Hallett, PT, DPT, NCS

-B.S. in Rehabilitation Sciences at University of Pittsburgh and Doctorate in Physical Therapy from MGH Institute of Health Professions in Boston.
+Erin has her B.S. in Rehabilitation Sciences at University of Pittsburgh and Doctorate in Physical Therapy from MGH Institute of Health Professions in Boston.
 Erin worked for 3 years at Spaulding Rehab Hospital in Boston with patients following various neurological injuries.
 Erin currently works at UCSF Medical Center on the Neuro service.
 During her time at UCSF, she pursued her Neuro Clinical Specialty.
 In addition to being passionate about Neuro rehab, Erin is passionate about providing affordable access to high quality health care services.

 Arash Bayatmakou, MBA